 - Furthermore if we are informed or find out that one or more of the above points has occurred then it is unable to work for you as it is bound by the Constitutional terms of its Trade Association BAPAA.

 Please note that in the event of serious misconduct or false information being given by you, the Au Pair may terminate his/her employment immediately and no refund or replacement will be due from us.

 Once the search for the Replacement has been initiated, you are required to read and assess files of Candidates proposed immediately and feedback to the Agency, within 24 hours.
 Failure by the Client to respond to the Agency’s emails and calls regarding any potential Free Replacement Candidate within 24 hours, or to general matters within 3 working days, will nullify the Free Replacement.
 Should you later decide to embark on a new search, that search will incur new fees.

 Free replacements must be taken up within 14 days of the offer otherwise we will terminate the contract.

-Should we be of the opinion that we have been unable to introduce a suitable potential replacement Au Pair within a 4 week timescale, then a refund of 50% of the introduction fee paid by the Client will be available.
+Should we be of the opinion that we have been unable to introduce a suitable potential replacement Au Pair within a 4 week timescale, then a refund of £100 of the introduction fee paid by the Client for placements of 5 months or longer will be available; a refund of £65 of the introduction fee paid by the Client for placements of less than 5 months will be available.

 If a replacement Au Pair who we have introduced to you, again leaves or is dismissed, then you accept that we have fulfilled all of our obligations to you and that no further introductions, replacement or refund is due from us.